jbuchbinder/jbuchbinder.github.com/source/_posts/2015-03-28-mother-night-you-must-be-careful-what-you-pretend-to-be.md

 title: "Mother Night: You Must Be Careful What You Pretend To Be"
 date: 2015-03-28 21:54:28 -0400
 comments: true
-description: Examining the intersections of perception and reality in "Mother Night"
+description: Examining the intersections of perception and reality in Mother Night
 cover: /images/2015/03/mother-night-0024.jpg
 cover_width: 640
 cover_height: 352